lulf/watchful/README.md

 ## Features

+* Basic UI with menus using [`embedded-graphics`](https://crates.io/crates/embedded-graphics).
-* Implements Nordic DFU protocol so you can update from a phone app such as nRF Connect.
+* Implements Nordic DFU protocol so you can update from a phone app such as nRF Connect to perform firmware updates.
 * Automatically synchronizes time with using BLE standard Current Time Service.
-* Use external flash (4MB) for firmware updates and persistence.
 * Rollback to previous firmware if reset or crashing before new firmware is validated in watch UI.
-* Can be installed from Infinitime using DFU.
+* Compatible with existing InfiniTime bootloader.

 ## Getting started

+If you have InfiniTime running already, it's easy to try out Watchful.
+You can use the same app you use to update InfiniTime to try out Watchful (such as GadgetBridge).

+Pick the `watchful-dfu.zip` from the [latest release](https://github.com/lulf/watchful/releases) and upload it to your watch.
+To revert back to InfiniTime, head into the menu -> settings -> reset, and mcuboot will do the rest.

+## Developing

-The recommended way to run Watchful is to get a [PineTime Development Kit](https://pine64.com/product/pinetime-dev-kit/), to which you can connect a debug probe.
-To run Watchful, you need to download the latest [S132 SoftDevice](https://www.nordicsemi.com/Products/Development-software/s132/download).
+The recommended way to develop Watchful is to get a [PineTime Development Kit](https://pine64.com/product/pinetime-dev-kit/), to which you can connect a debug probe.
 For flashing and running with the debug probe, `probe-rs` is recommended.

 To run Watchful:

 ``` 4d
-# Installing the softdevice
-probe-rs download path-to-softdevice.hex --format Hex --chip nRF52832_xxAA

-# Flashing the bootloader
-cd firmware/boot
-cargo flash --release

-# Flashing the OS
-cd ../app
+cd firmware
-cargo flash --release
+cargo run --release --features panic-probe,baremetal
 ```

 ## Updating firmware

-Once you have Watchful running, you can use an app such as nRF Connect on Android or iOS using the DFU functionality with the [latest release](https://github.com/lulf/watchful/releases).
+Once you have Watchful running, you can use an app such as GadgetBridge nRF Connect on Android or iOS using the DFU functionality with the [latest release](https://github.com/lulf/watchful/releases).

 ## *DANGER* Reflashing your sealed PineTime from InfiniTime to Watchful